Interstate 15: Route description

-This highway's southern terminus is in San Diego, California, at I-8, although via SR 15, a southern extension of the freeway, the route connects to I-5 just north of the Mexico–US border.
+This highway's southern terminus is in San Diego, California, at I-8, although via SR 15, a southern extension of the freeway, the route connects to I-5 12.5 miles from the US/Mexico border in southern San Diego.
 The northern terminus is in Sweet Grass, Montana, at the Canada–US border, where it becomes Alberta Highway 4.
 It is 1433 mi long from San Diego to Sweet Grass.

 California

 North of its junction with SR 91 in Corona, the route roughly follows the former routes of State Route 31.
 North of Devore, the highway follows the approximate alignment of historic US Route 66 along with US 91 and US 395.
 US 395 breaks away at Hesperia and the route continues on a direct path to Barstow 35 mi to the north.
 Meanwhile, the old alignments of US 91 and US 66 follow the Mojave River from Victorville to Barstow along the National Trails Highway.
 At that point, I-15 follows the old route of US 91 exclusively as US 66 turned east toward Needles.
 For many parts of the highway, high-voltage powerlines, such as Path 46 and Path 27, almost all originating from the Hoover Dam, follow the freeway.
 Many of these link distant power stations to the Los Angeles metropolitan area.

 The southern starting point of I-15 was in 1957 planned to be in San Bernardino, at the interchange with the San Bernardino Freeway (then US 70/US 99, now I-10).
 This was logical as I-15 was following the old alignment of the historic Route 66 which passed through San Bernardino.
 The segment was completed accordingly.

 In 1964, legislation was later passed to extend the Interstate to San Diego.
 Instead of extending the existing freeway from the I-10 interchange south, however, the California Department of Transportation drew a new segment in Devore that "branched" off of the original alignment and bypassed San Bernardino altogether.
 This segment's alignment is generally northeast to southwest for about 13 mi.
 Then, in Rancho Cucamonga, its directional alignment shifts to north–south where it eventually meets with I-10 (about 15 mi west of the original interchange in San Bernardino).
 The segment that had been built from Devore to San Bernardino was retained as an Interstate, but was renumbered as I-215.
 Note that during the construction of I-15's present alignment, and for some time afterward, I-215 was numbered as I-15E, and its actual mileage would begin at I-10.
 I-15 runs for a total of 287 mi in California.